TuftsUniversity/tufts-curation/README.md

-# epigaea_models
+# Tufts::Curation

-Models for Epigaea
+Models and shared curation tools for Tufts University.

+## Usage

+In your `Gemfile` add: `gem 'tufts-curation'`.